iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

     [A/B testing](../../concepts/buildingblocks/#testing-pattern) enables you to compare two versions of an app/ML model, and select a winner based on a (business) reward metric and objectives (SLOs).
 In this tutorial, you will:

     1. Perform A/B testing.
-    2. Specify `user-engagement` as the reward, and `latency` and `error-rate` based objectives.
-Iter8 will find a winner by comparing versions in terms of the reward, and by validating versions in terms of the objectives.
+    2. Specify *user-engagement* as the reward metric, and *latency* and *error-rate* based objectives.
+Iter8 will find a winner by comparing the two versions in terms of the reward, and by validating versions in terms of the objectives.
-    3. Use reward metric provided by New Relic, and use metrics used in objectives provided by Prometheus.
+    3. Use New Relic as the provider for user-engagement metric, and Prometheus as the provider for latency and error-rate metrics.
     4. Combine A/B testing with [progressive deployment](../../concepts/buildingblocks/#deployment-pattern).

-    Assuming a winner is found, Iter8 will progressively shift the traffic towards the winner and promote it at the end as depicted below.
+    Iter8 will progressively shift the traffic towards the winner and promote it at the end as depicted below.

     ![Canary](../images/quickstart.png)